thinkall/rl-practice-parl/RL-FlappyBird/README.md

 FlappyBird does not have a specified reward threshold at which it's considered solved.
 Go get as high as you can!

 #### FlappyBird
-Below gifs demostrate the beginning and ending of a running with model **dqn_model_1600_2274.5.ckpt**, the final score is **2932**.
+Below gifs demonstrate the beginning and ending of a running with model **dqn_model_1600_2274.5.ckpt**, the final score is **2932**.

 <div align="center"><img src="./demo_flappybird.gif" height="400"/></div>